mcevoypeter/2020-aut-cs340lx/labs/21-user-processes/README.md

   1. Declare an array of `env_t` structures that is `MAX_NENV` big.
   2. Write an allocator and free to manage entries from this array.
   3. Write an allocator and free routine to manage `MAX_SEC` 1MB sections.

-***Still rewriting below and figuring things out.***

-For today's lab, and in general, many of our pix modifications should have no observable change to user process behavior.
-Thus, an easy way to detect if a pix modification has a bug is to:
-  1. Run a bunch of user processes before doing the modification, recording the instructions they run and their register values.
-  2. Do the modification.
-  3. Re-run the user programs, checking that the traces remain the same.

-I think all operating systems should do this, but AFAIK no one has ever thought to do this trick.
-(At best they may compare `printf` output's, which can miss many errors and is not informative about when exactly the problem occured.)

-We are going to set up your single-stepping code so that you can trace each user-process, compute a running hash of what it is doing, and then print the hash when it exits.
-We use a hash rather than logging all operations because:
-  1. The hash will be sufficient to detect errors.
-  2. It sidesteps the need to have a logging framework and allocate memory for the moment (since pix is in flux).
-The downside will be that a hash isn't super informative for debugging since you won't know when the divergence happened.
-We will remove this limiation when we decide on how to do kernel memory allocation.

-As you make modifications, different levels will stay the same --- when you modify the libos, you can't compare directly.
-However, you can compare the system call traces across implementations.
-We will modify the tracing code to only log system calls so that you can do this easily. can compare across different implementations.

-We may wind up moving the tracing code to the libOS itself, since that is more exokernel-ish.
-But for the moment we stick it in pix.